Mediation (Marxist theory and media studies): Marxist theories of media studies

-And this contradictory nature of media, is in turn due to the ways that media are mediated in modern-day culture: “In short, mass-mediated products are determined by various factors—the systems of ownership, the process of cultural production, the level of struggle, the state of consciousness in society at a given time, and so on.
-A dialectical method of analysis would involve studying all these factors within a concrete historical context so as to explain the multiple mediations that infuse a product of culture” (85).
-For many of these new thinkers, the very way that new forms of media are mediated by social actors, or way that these actors navigate the complex and contradictory forces of history, the material world, and culture through media is the key to the age old problem of mediation in Marxist theory.
+And this contradictory nature of media, is in turn due to the ways that media are mediated in modern-day culture: "In short, mass-mediated products are determined by various factors—the systems of ownership, the process of cultural production, the level of struggle, the state of consciousness in society at a given time, and so on.
+A dialectical method of analysis would involve studying all these factors within a concrete historical context so as to explain the multiple mediations that infuse a product of culture". (p.
+85) For many of these new thinkers, the very way that new forms of media are mediated by social actors, or way that these actors navigate the complex and contradictory forces of history, the material world, and culture through media is the key to the age old problem of mediation in Marxist theory.

 Hypercapitalism and new media

 One particular intersection of Marxist theory and new media studies is to be found in Phil Graham's Hypercapitalism: New Media, Language, and Social Perceptions of Value, in which he attempts to theorize the ways that the new knowledge economy is mediated by various factors.
-For Graham, in order for a theory to “establish the historical significance of a global, digitally mediated knowledge economy,” the approach:
+For Graham, in order for a theory to "establish the historical significance of a global, digitally mediated knowledge economy," the approach: